emilmyresten/rtp-proxy/README.md

 # RTP proxy

-C++ program to note the interdeparture times of RTP packets and simulate network jitter using a gaussian probability distribution.
+C++ program to note the interdeparture times of RTP packets and simulate network jitter using a pareto distribution.

 ## Passing RTP using FFMPEG